alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-04-rule-on-using-word-sayyid.md

 date: 2020-09-04
 lang: en
 locale: en
-excerpt: "We often address each other using the word Sayyid (Master or Sir) for people whose ancestry can be traced to a particular family.
+summary: "We often address each other using the word Sayyid (Master or Sir) for people whose ancestry can be traced to a particular family.
 Is it permissible to do this?"
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz